grafitosLeg/First-HTML-site/README.md

 * CSS 3

 ## Sources
-These tasks are inspired by kurshtmlcss.pl and flynerd.pl
+These task is inspired by kurshtmlcss.pl and flynerd.pl